MohammedMetw/Hospital-Management-System/README.md

 * **Role-Based Security:** Complete JWT-based authentication and authorization system for different user roles (Admin, Doctor, Patient, etc.).
 * **Full User Management:** User registration with email confirmation, login, change password, and admin-level user/role management.
-* **Appointment & Prescription System:** A complete workflow for booking appointments, which links doctors and patients, and allows doctors to issue prescriptions with multiple medications.
+* **🗓️ Advanced Appointment & Prescription System:** A complete workflow for booking, managing, and cancelling appointments.
+The system features an automated **recurring background job (Hangfire)** that checks every 15 minutes for upcoming appointments and sends email reminders to patients one hour beforehand to reduce no-shows.
 * **Transactional Pharmacy Module:**
     * A robust medicine inventory system.
     * A complete audit trail for every stock change (`StockAdjustment`) and sale (`DispenseLog`).
     * Smart business logic for dispensing prescriptions (FEFO principle).
-* **Nursing Module:** Functionality for nurses to record patient vital signs and nursing notes.
 * **AI-Powered Chatbot:** An integrated chatbot (using a provider like OpenRouter) to provide patients with initial medical triage suggestions.
 * **Asynchronous Background Jobs:** Utilizes Hangfire for reliable, "fire-and-forget" and scheduled tasks like:
     * Sending registration and reminder emails.